aglensmith/aglensmith.github.io/index.md

 </ul>

 <ul >
-    {% for post in site.posts limit 1 %}
+    {% for post in site.posts limit:1 %}
     <li><span>{{ post.date | date_to_string }}</span> &raquo; <a href="{{ BASE_PATH }}{{ post.url }}">{{ post.title }}</a></li>
         {{ post.content}}<br>
            <!-- <a href="{{ post.url }}">Read more...</a><br><br> -->